-Israel's president floats unity government between Netanyahu and Gantz
+Israel's Arab party support pushes Gantz ahead of Netanyahu

+JERUSALEM (Reuters) - Israel’s Arab-dominated Joint List party moved on Sunday to back the center-left bloc of Benny Gantz, who is challenging Prime Minister Benjamin Netanyahu’s right-wing alliance, to form a new government.

+With final results all but in, neither Gantz nor Netanyahu command a majority in parliament, so the Arab List’s decision to end its usual policy of withholding support for any candidate in the wake of elections could nudge President Reuven Rivlin to ask Gantz to form a government.

-JERUSALEM (Reuters) - Israel’s president on Sunday began consulting with party leaders to discuss who should lead the country after no clear victor emerged from last week’s election, suggesting Prime Minister Benjamin Netanyahu’s Likud join forces with its main rival.
+Rivlin, who began consulting with party leaders on Sunday to discuss who should lead the country after no clear victor emerged from Tuesday’s election, suggested Gantz and Netanyahu join forces, though it is uncertain who would be the senior partner.

 Netanyahu’s right-wing Likud failed, for the second time in five months, to secure a clear election victory.
-The centrist Blue and White party led by ex-armed forces chief Benny Gantz has a slight lead with nearly all votes counted.
+The centrist Blue and White party led by ex-armed forces chief Gantz has a slight lead with nearly all votes counted.

+No party drawn from the 21% Arab minority has ever been part of an Israeli government.
+But an increased turnout saw the Joint List win 13 seats, making it the third largest grouping.

+This would provide an outlet to voice Arab complaints of discrimination in Israeli society and give a bigger platform to Arab parties which differ markedly with those drawn from the country’s Jewish majority on many political issues.

 Gantz has so far rebuffed Netanyahu’s calls to join a unity government.